-Outreach Legal Services.
+- Outreach Legal Services.
 Lawyers from the Legal Aid Society will provide free legal services that may be needed by people facing eviction or the homeless.
 It is targeted towards high risk adults and families in order to access and succeed in permanent housing.
 As part of this program, transportation, case coordination, and legal representation are provided under the Federally funded program.

-- Samaritan Hospital also provides resources and staffing.
+- Samaritan Hospital also provides resources.
 People can use the clinic to get check ups, advice, prescription medicines, and other assistance that can help them reduce their overall medical bills.
 Find additional ways to get free health care.

 Low income individuals can also apply for help with heating and utility bills from LIHEAP.
 Note that Individuals and families that are not eligible for Public Assistance can apply separately for food stamps.
 Air conditioners and heating equipment can also be provided from government programs.
-Call the Troy New York office at (518) 270-3947.
+Look here for free AC units from the government, or call the Troy New York office at (518) 833-6000.

 Catholic Charities of Troy and the Capital Region supports the working poor and low income in Rensselaer County.
 While the non-profit covers the entire region and is often limited by resources and donations, they do their best to provide assistance when possible.
-This can include items such as free food, clothing, and basic needs.
-Some limited housing assistance may be administered, including rent and/or energy bill help.
-Case management and counseling services are also available from social workers.
-Read more.
+They also help immigrants in Rensselaer County, women facing DV and people with no money.

 Commission on Economic Opportunity for the Greater Capital Region, Inc. administers several government and public assistance programs for food, utility bills, and other needs.
 Examples of the resources are below.